charliejmoore/quick-notes/git-notes.md

 ## 📙 Resources
 - [Git Better](https://gitbetter.substack.com/): A newsletter about git tips.
 - [6.031 Software Construction - Version Control Lecture](https://web.mit.edu/6.031/www/sp17/classes/05-version-control/): This was the lesson on version control from a class I took in college that I thought was pretty beginner friendly.
+- [Git Command Explorer](https://gitexplorer.com/): An online tool that helps you find the right git command based on what you're trying to do and the situation you are in.

 ## 📚 References
 - [1] [Comparing Workflows](https://www.atlassian.com/git/tutorials/comparing-workflows)